Phoenix Alimony Lawyer

 - Whether one of the parties sacrificed his or her own income or career opportunities for the benefit of the other spouse.

 - The time necessary to acquire sufficient education or training to obtain appropriate employment, and whether this is possible.

 - Whether one of the parties wasted or hid community assets or property.

-Bishop Law Office will provide you with its opinions regarding spousal maintenance (whether you are entitled to it or whether you may need to pay it) during your consultation.
+Bishop Law Offices, P.C. alimony attorneys will provide you with its opinions regarding spousal maintenance (whether you are entitled to it or whether you may need to pay it) during your consultation.
 If you have any questions, or if you would like to inquire about our services pertaining to spousal support, please call (602) 749-8500 or visit either of our three Valley locations.

 Spousal Maintenance Practice Tips (for Attorneys)